ralna/GALAHAD/GALAHAD.jl/README.md

 ENV["JULIA_GALAHAD_LIBRARY_PATH"] = "/home/alexis/Applications/GALAHAD/lib"
 ```

+If GALAHAD is linked with external dependencies (like `libHSL` or `MUMPS`), ensure that the dynamic loader can also locate them.
+Depending on your operating system, you may need to update one of the following environment variables:

+- `LD_LIBRARY_PATH` on Linux
+- `DYLD_LIBRARY_PATH` or `DYLD_FALLBACK_LIBRARY_PATH` on macOS
+- `PATH` on Windows

-You can check whether you're using the default precompiled libraries (`"YGGDRASIL"`)
+You can check whether you are using the default precompiled libraries (`"YGGDRASIL"`)
 or your own local ones (`"CUSTOM"`) by inspecting the constant `GALAHAD_INSTALLATION` in `GALAHAD.jl`:
 ```julia
 using GALAHAD